edvinassvedas-dev/reit-valuation-tool/README.md

 ### 2. AFFO-Based DCF
 - Discounted cash flow using Adjusted Funds from Operations
-- Accounts for debt and cash in the equity bridge
+- Discounts the AFFO equity flow at cost of equity (sourced from DDM rate); no net-debt bridge
 - 10-year projection horizon (configurable)
-- Three scenarios with independent WACC and terminal growth assumptions
+- Three scenarios with independent growth and terminal assumptions

 ### 3. Net Asset Value (NAV)
 - NAV per share from Gross Asset Value, debt, and other liabilities